LanguageMachines/PICCL/README.md

     $ nextflow pull LanguageMachines/PICCL

-Subsequently ensure to always run it with the ``-with-docker proycon/lamachine`` parameter:
+In this case you need to ensure to always run it with the ``-with-docker proycon/lamachine`` parameter:

     $ nextflow run LanguageMachines/PICCL -with-docker proycon/lamachine